 Best known for its beaches, Brighton is home to a beautiful seafront just perfect for taking a long stroll early in the morning or a romantic walk at sunset.

 If you’re looking for sandy beaches in the sun, you should be warned that you won’t find one in Brighton.
-While the beach may be all pebbles, don’t be disappointed.
-You can still join the crowds of locals and travelers who come here to sunbathe and enjoy the sea breeze.
+While the beach may be all pebbles, it’s still an enjoyable experience.
+You can join the crowds of locals and visitors who come here to sunbathe and enjoy the sea breeze.

 You will find yourself distracted and entertained by the many attractions lining the promenade.
 From the colourful beach huts to restaurants and seafront dinings to the British Airways i360 observation tower to the Brighton Wheel, you’ll find loads of cool things to do on the Brighton seafront.